BioColLab/SCREEN/README.md

 # Structure-guided prediction of catalytic residues in enzymes by deep learning
 ## Background

 We introduced SCREEN (Structure-based Catalytic Residue Recognition in Enzymes) for precise and high-throughput prediction of catalytic residues across a wide range of taxonomic enzyme groups.
 This framework integrates heterogeneous data sources regarding enzyme structures, functions and evolutionary profiles.

+#### Note: A streamlined version named SCREEN-Light, designed for faster training and minimal software dependencies, is available at https://github.com/BioColLab/SCREEN-Light.

 <img src="image/SCREEN.png" width="900"/>